Log in

 Your body composition matters because THC is highly lipophilic — it binds to fat tissue.
 Higher body fat percentage lowers your blood peak but extends your duration.
 We estimate body fat using the Deurenberg formula calibrated separately for biological males and females.

 GummyClock also models 11-OH-THC — the active metabolite produced when your liver processes THC.
-This metabolite is roughly 10× more potent than THC itself and is a primary reason edibles feel stronger than inhaled cannabis at equivalent doses.
+This metabolite is several times more potent than THC itself and crosses into the brain more readily, which is a primary reason edibles feel stronger than inhaled cannabis at equivalent doses.

 Stomach state shifts your absorption rate: an empty stomach produces the fastest onset, while a high-fat meal has been shown in controlled studies to delay peak by up to 3.5× compared to fasted conditions.